 In addition to Phase 5 Phonics, children in Year One have a list of common exception words that they are required to know how to read and spell by the end of the academic year.
 Please try to support your child at home with learning these.
 Thank you.

 the, a, do, to, today, of, said, says, are, were, was, is, his, has, I, you, your, they, put, push, pull, full, be, he, she, we, no, go, so, by, my, come, some, here, there, where, love, one, once, ask, friend, school, house and our.

 We visit Smokey Row on a Wednesday afternoon.

 Our school day starts at 8.50am.
 Please ensure that your child is in the classroom by this time for registration. children arriving after this time will be marked in the register as late.

-Please try to hear your child read every day.
-This is a really important process as it ensures they are reading the words correctly and have understood the context of what is being read.
+When hearing your child read, please support them to read with fluency and expression and to ensure that they have understood the context of what is being read.
 In addition, it would help enormously if you could ask them questions about the meaning of what they have just read, to check their understanding of particular words or phrases.